kadena-io/pact-5/docs/builtins/Commitments/validate-keypair.md

 ### Basic syntax

-To validate a Curve25519public and secret key pair, use the following syntax:
+To validate a Curve25519 public and secret key pair, use the following syntax:

 ```pact
 (validate-keypair public secret)